hardmanko/ofxCX/docs/gettingStarted.md

 You will need a C++ compiler/IDE with support for C++11, because CX uses C++11 features extensively.
 The openFrameworks [download page](http://openframeworks.cc/download/) lists the officially supported IDEs for the different platforms.
 However, you can probably make openFrameworks work with other compilers.

 For Windows, I primarily use Visual Studio 2012, which is well-supported by openFrameworks.
-Visual Studio is by far the best C++ IDE of those I have used, but the Professional version of it costs money (unless you are a student, in which it is free through Dreamspark: https://www.dreamspark.com/).
+Visual Studio is by far the best C++ IDE of those I have used, but the Professional version of it costs money (unless you are a student, in which case it is free through Dreamspark: https://www.dreamspark.com/).
 If you don't want to buy Visual Studio just to try CX, you can use Visual Studio 2012 Express (http://www.microsoft.com/en-us/download/details.aspx?id=34673), which is free but does not have all of the functionality of the full version of Visual Studio.
 If you want something that is not only gratis, but also libre, you can use Code::Blocks (http://www.codeblocks.org/).

-If you are using Linux, you can use [Code::Blocks](http://www.codeblocks.org/) or just figure out how to make openFrameworks work without an IDE.
+If you are using Linux, you can use [Code::Blocks](http://www.codeblocks.org/) or just use makefiles with the compiler of your choice.

 Getting openFrameworks